 Note: For 2009 and 2010, the Hope credit is renamed the American Opportunity tax credit.

 The Hope credit is worth a maximum of $2,500 per year and is available to each student in the household who is in the first four years of undergraduate education (provided the student is attending at least half time).
-The Lifetime Learning credit is worth a maximum of $2,000 per year and is more widely available--students who are attending college or graduate school (even less than half time), taking continuing education courses, or pursuing courses connected to hobbies and other interests may be eligible for this credit.
+The Lifetime Learning credit is worth 20% of the first $10,000 you spend up to a a maximum of $2,000 per year and is more widely available--students who are attending college or graduate school (even less than half time), taking continuing education courses, or pursuing courses connected to hobbies and other interests may be eligible for this credit.
 However, the Lifetime Learning credit is limited to $2,000 per tax return per year, regardless of how many students in the family may qualify.

 To qualify for the full Lifetime Learning credit, your MAGI must be below $50,000 if you're a single filer and $100,000 if you're a joint filer.
 Single filers with a MAGI between $50,000 and $60,000 and joint filers with a MAGI between $100,000 and $120,000 can claim a partial credit.

 To qualify for the full Hope credit, your MAGI must be below $80,000 if you're a single filer and $160,000 if you're a joint filer.
 Single filers with a MAGI between $80,000 and $90,000 and joint filers with a MAGI between $160,000 and $180,000 can claim a partial credit.

 For more information, see IRS Publication 970.